Jack10685/Boostuino/README.md

 Spring pressure is where you put in what the spring currently in the wastegate is rated for (used for calculating wastegate "openness" for smoother operation)

-WG Open is the pressure you want the wastegate to begin opening, the closer this number to your max boost, the faster you build boost
+Crack Pressure is the pressure you want the wastegate to begin opening, the closer this number to your max boost, the faster you build boost

 Max Boost is your max boost, the wastegate will be fully opened past this point

-Scale lets you choose the rate the wastegate is opened between WG Open and Max Boost, this can be linear, x^2, x^3, or x^4
+Scale lets you choose the rate the wastegate is opened between Crack Pressure and Max Boost, this can be linear, x^2, x^3, or x^4

 There are 4 buttons on the controller, they are "cycle", "next", "up", and "down"